statsconchris/cripto.calc-gains/README.md

 }
 add_action('wp_head', 'wpb_hook_javascript');
 ```
 **Notice that the above code doesn't have opening and closing PHP tags.
 This is ok!
-Do not change. functions.php doesn't require these tags.**
+Do not change it. functions.php doesn't require these tags.**

 2. Replace 80 in is_single('') with your post id

-3. Add the following lines in your post (html):
+3. Add the following code to your post (html):
 ```markdown
 	<h1>First calculation</h1>
             <div id="content">